samfcmc/fenixedu-python-sdk/README.md

 ### Authentication

-* Get the authentication url
+* Get the authentication URL

 <code>url = client.get_authentication_url()</code>

-* Redirect your user to that url
+* Redirect your user to that URL

-* It will redirect the user to a url like:
+* If the user authorizes your application he will be redirected to an URL like:

 <code>redirect_uri?code=CODE</code>

-* Get the code parameter in url and get an object with the user details:
+* Get the code parameter in URL and get an object with the user details:

 <code>user = client.get_user_by_code(CODE)</code>

-* It will request an access token and returns no erros if everything is fine
+* It will request an access token and returns no errors if everything is fine

 * This user object now can be used to make requests that belong to the private scope like: